rrusson/awesome-copilot/instructions/sql-sp-generation.instructions.md

 applyTo: '**/*.sql'
 ---

-# SQL Development
+# SQL Server Scripting Guidelines

-## Database schema generation
-- all table names should be in singular form
-- all column names should be in singular form
-- all tables should have a primary key column named `id`
-- all tables should have a column named `created_at` to store the creation timestamp
-- all tables should have a column named `updated_at` to store the last update timestamp

-## Database schema design
-- all tables should have a primary key constraint
-- all foreign key constraints should have a name
-- all foreign key constraints should be defined inline
-- all foreign key constraints should have `ON DELETE CASCADE` option
-- all foreign key constraints should have `ON UPDATE CASCADE` option
-- all foreign key constraints should reference the primary key of the parent table

-## SQL Coding Style
+## General Principles
+- Use stored procedures to encapsulate business logic, reduce network traffic, and improve security.
+- Grant users EXECUTE permissions on procedures instead of direct access to underlying tables whenever possible.
+- Use parameters to pass data into procedures and to help prevent SQL injection.
+- Use comments to document the purpose, parameters, and return values of each procedure.
-- use uppercase for SQL keywords (SELECT, FROM, WHERE)
+- Use consistent indentation and uppercase for SQL keywords for readability.
-- use consistent indentation for nested queries and conditions
-- include comments to explain complex logic
-- break long queries into multiple lines for readability
-- organize clauses consistently (SELECT, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY)

-## SQL Query Structure
-- use explicit column names in SELECT statements instead of SELECT *
-- qualify column names with table name or alias when using multiple tables
-- limit the use of subqueries when joins can be used instead
-- include LIMIT/TOP clauses to restrict result sets
-- use appropriate indexing for frequently queried columns
-- avoid using functions on indexed columns in WHERE clauses
+- Make creation and modification scripts idempotent, so they can be run multiple times with identical outcome and without errors or unintended effects.
+- For procedure, table, view, etc. create scripts, check with NOT EXISTS and create a stub implementation if needed, followed by a MODIFY statement, to make the script idempotent.

-## Stored Procedure Naming Conventions
+## Naming Conventions
-- prefix stored procedure names with 'sp_'
-- use PascalCase for stored procedure names
-- use descriptive names that indicate purpose (e.g., sp_GetCustomerOrders)
+- Use descriptive, PascalCase names that clearly indicate the procedure's purpose (e.g., GetCustomerOrders, UpdateProductPrice).
-- include plural noun when returning multiple records (e.g., sp_GetProducts)
-- include singular noun when returning single record (e.g., sp_GetProduct)
+- Do not use the 'sp_' prefix for user-defined stored procedures, as it is reserved for system procedures.

 ## Parameter Handling
-- prefix parameters with '@'
+- Prefix parameters with '@' and use descriptive names.
-- use camelCase for parameter names
-- provide default values for optional parameters
+- Place required parameters first, followed by optional parameters with default values.
-- validate parameter values before use
+- Validate parameter values at the start of the procedure.
-- document parameters with comments
-- arrange parameters consistently (required first, optional later)
+- Use OUTPUT parameters to return status or additional values when needed.

-## Stored Procedure Structure
+## Structure and Best Practices
-- include header comment block with description, parameters, and return values
+- Include a header comment block with a description, parameter list, and return information.
+- Use SET NOCOUNT ON at the start of procedures that modify data to reduce unnecessary network traffic.
-- return standardized error codes/messages
+- Use TRY...CATCH blocks for error handling and return standardized error codes or messages.
-- return result sets with consistent column order
+- Return result sets with a consistent column order and data types.
-- use OUTPUT parameters for returning status information
-- prefix temporary tables with 'tmp_'
+- Use temporary tables only when necessary, and prefix them with '#' for local or '##' for global scope.
+- For smaller temporary data sets, consider using table variables instead of temporary tables.
+- Avoid using dynamic SQL unless absolutely necessary; if used, always parameterize inputs.
+- Strongly avoid using cursors; if needed, use them with caution and ensure they are closed and deallocated properly.

-## SQL Security Best Practices
+## Security
-- parameterize all queries to prevent SQL injection
+- Always use parameterized queries to prevent SQL injection.
-- use prepared statements when executing dynamic SQL
-- avoid embedding credentials in SQL scripts
+- Avoid embedding credentials or sensitive information in scripts.
-- implement proper error handling without exposing system details
-- avoid using dynamic SQL within stored procedures
+- Use the EXECUTE AS clause to control permissions when needed.
+- Grant the least privilege required for the procedure to function.

-## Transaction Management
+## Performance
-- explicitly begin and commit transactions
-- use appropriate isolation levels based on requirements
+- Select only the columns needed (avoid SELECT *).
+- Use appropriate indexes on columns frequently used in WHERE, JOIN, or ORDER BY clauses.
-- avoid long-running transactions that lock tables
+- Avoid long-running transactions and keep transactions as short as possible.
+- Recompile procedures if significant changes to underlying tables or data occur and performance degrades.
-- use batch processing for large data operations
+- Use batch processing for large data operations.

-- include SET NOCOUNT ON for stored procedures that modify data
+## Maintenance
+- Reuse code by encapsulating repetitive logic in procedures or functions (UDFs).
+- Update procedures as needed to reflect changes in business logic or database schema, minimizing changes to client applications.

+## Additional Notes
+- Temporary procedures (names starting with # or ##) are stored in tempdb and are session-scoped.
+- Extended stored procedures (xp_) are deprecated and should not be used in new development.